Blog

 If you haven’t yet taken out your car loan or are looking to refinance, the RBA changes may impact your car loan rate.
 It might be a good idea to apply for a low-rate loan while they are still available.

-So, if you apply for a fixed-rate loan within the next few months, you might find interest rates higher.
+So, if you apply for a fixed-rate loan within the next months, you might find interest rates higher.
 That said, lenders determine rates by several factors, including car type, age, and borrowing power.

 What Other Factors Determine Car Loan Interest Rates?